allebone/help.omni.af.mil/docs/PEX/Ops.md

                  1. Click Edit, make the desired changes and Save.
                  2. Confirm the Delete.

-**Setup Training Tasks to be No-Go or Priority 1, or to al ow manual override**
+**Setup Training Tasks to be No-Go or Priority 1, or to allow manual override**
 For overdue continuation training tasks to appear in Go/No-Go they must be configured in Continuation Training as either No-Go or Priority 1.
 Enabling manual override is also accomplished in Continuation Training.
 For more see Continuation Training.

 !!! note "Note"
-     A task can be set to both No-Go and Priority 1, but the red No-Go logic will override the Priority 1 logic.
-I.e., it wil be either red \(overdue\) or green \(not overdue\), but never yellow.
+     A task can be set to both No-Go and Priority 1, but the red No-Go logic will override the Priority 1 logic. i.e., it wil be either red \(overdue\) or green \(not overdue\), but never yellow.

 **Effective and Assigned Mission Ready Status**
 See [Effective and Assigned Mission Ready Status]()